K-PaaS/application-platform-guide-eng/user_guide/service/logging.md

 Click the "Dashboard" menu on the left.
 ![041]

-Select Dashboard Object (①) from the Dashboard List and click the ② icon.
+Select ①Dashboard Object  from the Dashboard List and click the ② icon.
 ![048]

 ### <div id='3-2-4'/> 3.2.4.
 Management